Review: I Saw The TV Glow is a haunting and surreal film experience

 I Saw the TV Glow, produced by A24, begins with multiple layers that includes a deep look around isolation, but the movie soon reveals itself as a deeply moving and surreal narrative.

 Schoenbrun brings the trans themes of her previous works to the forefront, using symbolic storytelling to explore self-denial, the connection between media and trans identities, and the suffocating feeling of living a life without fulfillment.
-Unlike her previous films, which subtly hinted at these themes, this film makes them explicit, offering a raw and powerful portrayal of the modern day queer experience.

-The film is set in 1996 and follows seventh-grader Owen (Ian Foreman), who feels isolated in his suburban neighborhood.
-His life changes when he meets Maddy (Brigitte Lundy-Paine), a ninth-grader obsessed with a TV show called The Pink Opaque.
+His life changes though when he meets Maddy (Brigitte Lundy-Paine), a ninth-grader obsessed with a TV show called The Pink Opaque.

 The show becomes a shared passion that strengthens their bond and set against the backdrop of a late-1990s America, the film highlights the isolation and repression experienced by those living on the margins of society.

 The Pink Opaque offers up some of the scares, and it features two friends with psychic powers battling the moon-dwelling Mr. Melancholy and his weekly monsters.
-The standout villain is the ice cream man, a terrifying creature in a melting suit, awakened by the end of summer when ice cream season ends.

 TV on fire in I Saw The TV Glow